nadzyathedude/nadzyathedude/README.md

 | **Micro-model first** | `micro_model.py`: embedding centroid classifier as LLM gatekeeper | Cheapest layer, O(1) lookup |

 The full pyramid: `embedding-gate → fine-tuned gpt-4o-mini + confidence check → gpt-4o`
-This is architectural thinking, not a bag of scripts.

 ---